 Women in engineering

 12% of engineers in the UK are women.
-This year, we’re supporting International Women in Engineering Day and celebrating 101 years of the Women’s Engineering Society (WES).
+This year, we’re supporting International Women in Engineering Day, championed by the Women’s Engineering Society (WES).

-Meet just some of our inspirational employees, past and present, raising the profile of women working in engineering and STEM subjects.
+Meet just some of our inspirational employees, who are raising the profile of women working in aerospace and STEM subjects.

 Alice completed her Boeing-funded PhD and as a result, she developed a model to support decision making for platforms, processes and people.
 She wrote the code for the model using a linear programming optimisation technique and has been refining, testing and applying the model for different operational planning scenarios since.
 Her work has allowed her to: